Alex Kirilloff Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

+- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies have the last-ranked team ERA across all league pitching staffs (5.69).
+- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.70).

-- Rockies pitchers combine to give up 227 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (230 total, 1.4 per game).

-- Blach (3-3) gets the starting nod for the Rockies in his 13th start of the season.
-He has a 5.42 ERA in 73 2/3 innings pitched, with 46 strikeouts.

-- His last appearance came on Sunday against the Chicago Cubs, when the left-hander went 5 1/3 innings, surrendering four earned runs while allowing six hits.
+- Koch starts for the first time this season for the Rockies.

+- The 32-year-old righty has pitched in relief 37 times this season.

 © 2023 Data Skrive.
 All rights reserved.